 - 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations. - 2.
-Please explain the nature, extent and form of any human rights due diligence and due process of law that your Excellency's Government conducted with respect to its decisions (a) to terminate the contract by which Lithuanian Railways transported potash produced in Belarus by Belaruskali to the seaport of Klaipeda, and (b) to not approve initial applications from other potential transporters. - 3.
-Please specify any action that your Excellency's Government has taken to ensure that banks in Lithuania are not engaged in over-compliance sanctions against Belaruskali or BPC through actions that negatively affect human rights by impeding transactions or trade involving Belarusian potash. - 4.
-I would be grateful to know if your Excellency's Government has made, or will make, assessments of how food security in countries that rely on Belarusian potash is affected by their inability to obtain it, and whether your Excellency's Government has taken, or will take, measures to halt or mitigate any damage to the right to adequate food or other rights in those countries that may be attributable to its own actions or those of Lithuanian entities. - 5.
-Please explain whether your Excellency's Government requires stateowned enterprises and private-sector businesses to carry out human rights due diligence in line with the Guiding Principles, and provide details of the relevant laws and regulations as well as the state organ or agency that monitors compliance. - 6.
-Kindly provide information regarding any step that is being taken to assess the impact of blocking the transit of potash from Belarus, on such fundamental rights to food, life and health globally, and about any steps to review that policy in accordance with Lithuania's obligations under international human rights law.
+Please explain the nature, extent and form of any human rights due diligence and due process of law that your Excellency's Government conducted prior to implementing Executive Order 14038 with respect to Belaruskali and BPC. - 3.
+I would be grateful to know if your Excellency's Government has made, or will make, assessments of how food security in countries that rely on Belarusian potash is affected by the sanctions against Belaruskali and BPC, and whether it has taken, or will take, measures to halt or mitigate any damage to the right to adequate food or other rights in the countries concerned. - 4.
+Please explain if any legal proceedings against Belaruskali or BPC have been initiated by the United States or any other state for any alleged criminal or other illegal conduct; if so, please specify the alleged act(s), and if not, please explain the legal ground(s) for imposing penalties against them. - 5.
+Please indicate what measures have been taken by your Excellency's Government to ensure that the sanctions are compliant with the United States' obligations under the UN Charter, international human rights law and other international obligations to guarantee that the rule of law is observed. - 6.
+Kindly provide information regarding any step that is being taken to assess the impact of blocking the transit of potash from Belarus, on such fundamental rights to food, life and health globally, and about any steps to review that policy in accordance with your State's obligations under international human rights law.

-While awaiting a reply, I urge that all necessary steps be promptly considered by the Government, to measure, assess and remedy the adverse impact on the human rights to food and subsistence of millions of people worldwide, of blocking the sale internationally of potash and other fertilizers products of which depends food production in numerous countries.
+While awaiting a reply, I urge that all necessary steps be promptly considered by the Government, to measure, asses and remedy the adverse impact on the human rights to food and subsistence of millions of people worldwide, of blocking the sale internationally of potash and other fertilizers products of which depends food production in numerous countries.
 Such review of both due diligence and due process, which are critical to any human rights guided policy should evaluate responsibilities and determine accountability for possible violations of human rights.

 Given the importance of this matter, I may consider to publicly express its concerns in this regard.
 Although the information at hand has been verified and appears to be reliable, I would appreciate, before considering this possible step, any clarification that Your Excellency's Government may be willing to share with my mandate and, through it, to the United Nations Human Rights Council.
 I believe that the matter raised in this letter is not a light one, and ought to be considered at the highest level with undivided attention.
-I believe that is indeed, is a matter for the international public to be aware of.
+I believe that is, indeed, a matter for the international public to be aware of.
 Any public expression of concern on my part will reflect that we have been in contact with Your Excellency's Government to seek clarification.